tonysamperi/ngx-tour-wizard/README.md

 import { AppComponent } from './app.component';

-// Import what you need from ngx-mat-lib import { NgxTourWizardModule } from 'ngx-tour-wizard';
+// Import what you need from ngx-mat-lib import { TourWizardModule } from 'ngx-tour-wizard';

 @NgModule({
   declarations: [